vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

 build-spring-api-with-buildpacks   18 hours ago   7 minutes   Succeeded
 ```

 Here you can see this `Task` expects an input resource of type `git` and an output resource of type `image`.
 You can define these just as you did in the previous example.
-For this one, you'll be building a different application, [this one being built in Spring](https://github.com/BrianMMcClain/spring-boot-api-demo).
+For this example, you'll be building a different application, [in Spring](https://github.com/BrianMMcClain/spring-boot-api-demo).
 Start by creating the Service Account to authenticate against Docker Hub, the input `git` resource, and the output `image` resource:

 ```yaml
 ---